Compound Interest Calculator

 Advertising & Editorial Disclosure

 Compound interest means your money earns returns on both your original investment and your accumulated earnings.
-Your returns generate their own returns, turning small amounts into substantial wealth over time.
+Your returns generate their own returns.
+Over time, even small amounts add up to substantial wealth.

 Our compound interest calculator shows exactly how your savings or debt will grow.
 Enter your starting amount, contributions and rate of return to see how different timeframes and compounding frequencies affect your balance.
 Test scenarios instantly with our free online tool.